Call: Join matchmaking for mobility grant

 Matchmaking process fall 2021

-The Centre for Digital Life Norway (DLN), NTNU Biotechnology, and NTNU Health have teamed up with the Swedish life science research institution Science for Life Laboratory (SciLifeLab) to help PhDs and postdocs associated with DLN and NTNU Biotechnology to connect with excellent research groups at SciLifeLab to apply for the grant.
+The Centre for Digital Life Norway (DLN), NTNU Biotechnology, and NTNU Health have teamed up with the Swedish life science research institution Science for Life Laboratory (SciLifeLab) to help PhDs and postdocs associated with DLN and NTNU Health/Biotechnology to connect with excellent research groups at SciLifeLab to apply for the grant.

 SciLifeLab is an institution for the advancement of molecular biosciences in Sweden.
 It is funded as a national research infrastructure by the Swedish government.
 Exciting postdoc opportunities can for example be found in the groups of SciLifeLab Fellows who are excellent international group leaders recruited to SciLifeLab’s funding universities.
 The SciLifeLab Fellows are active in most areas of life science, ranging from quantitative principles in tumor biology and functional nano-enabled drug delivery systems, to sophisticated approaches in infection biology (e.g., organoid models and high-resolution live imaging) and molecule fluorescence imaging approaches for visualizing molecular machines in real time.
 More exciting projects can be found in the other SciLifeLab research groups.